CassidyGrom/starter-styleguide/README.story.md

   - Tag people in the image if they are relevant
   - Keep in mind that you can only add one caption (even if there is a carousel of images)
   - The images in the carousel all have to be the same aspect ratio
-  - No need to tag authors here
-- Post to Patreon (Author posts)
-- Post to FotP (Author posts)
-- Add data to open data repo (with necessary metadata, scripts when possible)
-- Record Process video and post to FotP/Patreon (optional)
-- Make sure repo is on the-pudding
 - Update s3
-- Update homepage
-- Release assets - author can tap the promotion team to post assets, but otherwise expected that authors post.

 # Future Proofing
 Here are some best practices to follow to increase the likelihood that the story doesn't break in the near future.